nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 > - Read QEMU's source code.
 The aforementioned page fault cause is [implemented here](https://github.com/qemu/qemu/blob/d1181d29370a4318a9f11ea92065bea6bb159f83/target/riscv/cpu_helper.c#L1008).
 However, this can be as challenging or more so than reading the specification thoroughly.
 > - Ask LLMs.
 Not joking.
 It's becoming your best pair programmer.
 >
-> This is one of the major reasons why building an OS from scratch is a time sink and prone to giving up.
+> Troubleshooting is one of the major reasons why building an OS from scratch is a time sink and OS implementers are prone to giving up.
 However, more you overcome these challenges, the more you'll learn and ... be super happy!

 ## Testing file reads/writes